Canarsie–Rockaway Parkway station: Bus transfer

 The B17 and B60, along with eastbound buses on the B6 (excluding trips terminating at Rockaway Parkway) and B82 Local and Select Bus Service routes, continue to stop outside fare control.
 This reconstruction was done for approximately $2.4 million.

+In 2025, due to an increase in fare evasion in the New York City Subway system, fare control gates, high-level fences, and turnstiles were being installed in the area connecting the bus loops to the Canarsie Line platform.
+However, the transfer remains free for passengers who have already paid their fare on the bus or at another subway station.
+The gates and high-level fences were completed and the new turnstiles opened to customer service on May 16, 2025.